From Brand Story to Machine-Readable Narrative

 Machine readability is not a formatting problem.
 It is a governance one.

 Brands that show up consistently in AI-generated summaries treat narrative as infrastructure.
 They define a core story that remains intact across surfaces, even as expression varies.
-They ensure descriptors repeat verbatim where it matters.
+They make sure the most important descriptors stay stable and repeated where it matters.
 And they monitor how systems actually describe them, not just how they intend to be understood.

 Brand storytelling for the AI era